-And Final Judgment" (the "Notices").
+Winters and the "Oasis Helpers" Have Disrupted this Receivership.
+Aside from the conflicts of interest and unaccounted funds discussed above, Winters and his affiliates have repeatedly disrupted this Receivership and imposed unnecessary fees and costs on the Receivership Estate.
+For example, in mid-April 2022, approximately 150 individuals filed a substantively identical document entitled "Beneficiary's Notice And Objection To Receiver's Continued Operations In The Absence Of Discovery, Hearing, And Final Judgment" (the "Notices").
 See Docs.
 489-586, 588-636 (stricken filings).
 The Notices asked the Court to prohibit the Receiver from making any distributions to any claimants until a final judgment has been entered in this action.
 On April 18, 2022, the Court sua sponte struck the documents from the docket as a "scheme" to undermine the Receivership.
 See Doc.
 638 at 7 ("[T]he deluge of identical filings seems to the Court merely to be a scheme - clearly led and directed by one person or a group of people - to disrupt the orderly administration of this Receivership case.").
 The Court was correct.
 It now appears that Winters and the Oasis Helpers created a PDF template that automatically generated the frivolous Notices.

 As another example, Kurpiers filed a second motion to dismiss the CFTC's complaint in this action on August 19, 2022, seeking, among other things, to dissolve the Receivership.
 Doc.
-663. The Court held a hearing on December 22, 2022, which the Receiver's counsel attended along with CFTC representatives from Kansas City, but during the hearing, Kurpiers immediately abandoned all his arguments and conceded that his motion should be denied.
+663. The Court held a hearing on December 22, 2022, which the Receiver's counsel attended along with the CFTC's attorneys from Kansas City, but during the hearing, Kurpiers immediately abandoned all his arguments and conceded that his motion should be denied.
 See Doc.
-701. Kurpiers nevertheless complained about the fees charged by the Receiver and his professionals, but bad-faith filings like
+701. Kurpiers nevertheless complained about the fees charged by the Receiver and his professionals, but bad-faith filings like DaCorta's second motion to dismiss, the Notices, and the untimely, irrelevant objections to the Magistrate Judge's report and recommendation approving the first interim distribution only increase costs to the Receivership, lessen recoveries for all claimants, and waste judicial and governmental resources.

-&lt;sup>9 Claimants had no legitimate reason to obstruct the first interim distribution.
+&lt;sup>10 Claimants had no legitimate reason to obstruct the first interim distribution.
 The Notices continue a pattern of behavior by Winters and others, which seeks to advance defendant DaCorta's interests at the expense of his victims.